 Khamai Reptile Centre, Hoedspruit

-The word ‘Khamai’ is ancient Greek for ‘Chameleon’, a completely harmless little reptile who is one of the inhabitants of the Khamai Reptile Centre near Hoedspruit.
-The area is home to a number of reptiles, including various snakes that you will see at the Centre, which also houses reptiles, frogs and spiders as well as turtles and various other scaly creatures.
+The word ‘Khamai’ is ancient Greek for ‘chameleon’, a completely harmless little reptile who is one of the inhabitants at the Khamai Reptile Centre near Hoedspruit.
+The area is home to a number of reptiles, including various snakes that you will see at the centre, which also houses reptiles, frogs and spiders, as well as turtles and various other scaly creatures.
 Aside from being educational, the centre also teaches people about reptiles and how they live, hunt and breed.
 An educational day out for the whole family!

 Contact: 015 795 5203 | View location

-Enjoy pub fare at the Pot n’ Plow, Magoesbaskloof
+Enjoy pub fare at the Pot n’ Plow, Magoebaskloof

 If you’re looking for family style dining in Limpopo, the Pot n’ Plow is a great choice.
 This village restaurant offers a range of dishes but is most famous for its delicious, thin-crusted pizzas with generous and delicious toppings, as well as traditional pub food such as bangers and mash.
 The menu is written up on blackboards and you place your orders at the counter.
 There’s a traditional British pub atmosphere, welcoming and hospitable.
 The Pot n’ Plow is located on the main road, halfway between Haenertsburg and Tzaneen.